-Long-term correlation shown in individual and whole community activity means the existence of fractality, but few works have further analyzed the category of the fractality and its origin.
-The results of DFA at whole community level fluctuating at double logarithmic coordination implies the potential multifractality (see in Fig.~\ref{fig:DFA_all}).
-Inspired by~\cite{Kantelhardt2002}, we introduce MFDFA to analyze these data sets and reveal the category of fractality (i.e., monofractality or multifractality).
+The long-term correlations in online viewing activity of separate individuals and of the entire community indicate the presence of fractality, but little research has analyzed the type of fractality involved or its origin.
+The results of DFA at the community level fluctuating at double logarithmic coordination indicates possible multifractality (see Fig.~\ref{fig:DFA_all}).
+Inspired by Ref.~\cite{Kantelhardt2002}, we introduce MFDFA and analyze the datasets to determine whether the fractality is monofractal or multifractal.

-According to description of method, using 1-order MFDFA, we fix a certain value of $q$ and fit $F_q(\Delta t)$ and $\Delta t$ at double logarithmic coordination with the least square estimating method to obtain the value of generalized Hurts exponent $H(q)$.
-Herein, we set $q$ in a interval $(0, 10]$ with step length $0.1$.
+Using 1-order MFDFA, we fix a certain value of $q$ and fit $F_q(s)$ and $s$ at double logarithmic coordination with the least square estimating method to obtain the value of generalized Hurts exponent $H(q)$.
+Herein, we set $q$ in an interval $(0, 10]$ with a step length $0.1$.
 Figure~\ref{fig:MFDFA_real} (a) and (b) show the $H(q)$ as a function of $q$ via 1-order MFDFA for Movielens and Netflix, respectively.
-It can be found that both for Movilens and Netflix $H(q)$ decreases when $q$ increases, that is, the dependence between $H(q)$ and $q$ suggests the multifractality of whole community activity.
+We find that both for Movielens and Netflix $H(q)$ decreases as $q$ increases, i.e., the dependence between $H(q)$ and $q$ suggests multifractality in community activity.

-To figure out the origin of such multifractality, we randomly shuffle these time series of events at whole community level and apply 1-order MFDFA once again on the shuffled one.
-As shown in Fig. \ref{fig:MFDFA_real}(c) and (d), the values of $H(q)$ both for Movielens and Netflix obviously reduce in comparison with those of original ones, however, the reminded dependence between $H(q)$ and $q$ still shows the existence of multifractality.
+To determine the origin of such multifractality, we randomly shuffle the time series of records at the communal level by preserving the inter-event time distribution and applying 1-order MFDFA once again on the shuffled one.
+Figures~\ref{fig:MFDFA_real}(c) and (d) show that although the $H(q)$ for both Movielens and Netflix are clearly smaller than the original, the dependence between $H(q)$ and $q$ remains and multifractality is still present.